Living Well With a Stoma

 Psychological Impacts of Living with a Stoma

 A stoma can be life-changing for an individual.
-Not only are they forced to come to terms with the loss of control over their elimination of faeces or urine, but they may also experience other consequences such as changes to body image or sexual function, social isolation, stigma, embarrassment and decreased mood (Liao & Qin 2014).
+Not only are they forced to come to terms with loss of control over their elimination of faeces or urine, but they may also experience other consequences such as changes to body image or psychosexual dysfunction, social isolation, stigma, embarrassment and decreased mood (McGrogan & Proctor 2024).

-A study by Jayarajah et al. (2016) found that 16 to 26% of patients will experience negative psychological symptoms postoperatively following a stoma creation.
+A study by Jayarajah et al. (2016) found that 16 to 26% of patients will experience negative psychological symptoms following a stoma creation immediately in the postoperative period.
 These symptoms are commonly anxiety and depression, but may also include suicidal ideation.
 Alarmingly, a year following their stoma creation, roughly the same percentage of people were still experiencing negative psychological symptoms.

 Diagram of a colostomy